OscarERochaM/R-Projects/Mathematics and Probability for Economics/README.md

 ## Contents

-- [Homework 1](./Homework%201/): Includes the R script and related files for the first assignment.
+- [Homework 1](./Homework%201/): Includes the R script and related files for the first assignment - README in Spanish
-- [Homework 2](./Homework%202/): Includes the R script and related files for the second assignment.
+- [Homework 2](./Homework%202/): Includes the R script and related files for the second assignment - README in Spanish
-- [Applied Project](./Applied%20Project/): Applied project related to Z-Score and credit risk analysis.
+- [Applied Project](./Applied%20Project/): Applied project related to Z-Score and credit risk analysis - README in Spanish

 ## Notes